PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 unconditional zero default, conditional invocation, fallback owner argument, and successor before changing its destination.
 Never create, update, or reopen a pull request.

+## Post-split fallback reconciliation characterization

+The last unconsumed static-shape result has been characterized.
+It follows the very-late unsupported Split-to-Slice fallback, starts with an unconsumed all-zero two-counter default, and invokes the complete static-shape reconciler only when at least one Split was replaced.
+The result has no consumer.

+The contract fixes the fallback owner and layout-state argument, zero schema, positive guard, `model_ir` and `include_mutation_count=True`, absence of loads, and following unbound-input safety check.
+Its strict expected failure requires `shape_reconciliation.primary.post_split_fallback` with invoked-only semantics.

+Validation completed sequentially under core-only `uv`: characterization, existing orchestration, and Split fallback unit contracts are `6 passed, 1 xfailed in 0.64s`; targeted Ruff, bytecode compilation, and whitespace checks pass.
+No production source changed.

+Commit and push this characterization before removing only the unconsumed zero default and replacing only the guarded result destination.
+Preserve the Split owner, positive guard, and safety-fallback successor.
+Then update the existing orchestration and bounded-store inventories, validate, document, commit, and push.
+Never create, update, or reopen a pull request.